Notavatarkorra/notavatarkorra.github.io/skoo.md

 Problem statement:

-Korra is a college student who struggles with focusing and needs a better way to manage her ADHD symptoms, but there doesn't se
+Korra is a college student who struggles with focusing and needs a better way to manage her ADHD symptoms, but there doesn't seem to be a lot options and research about how hormones affect ADHD.

 2. Whole foods over processed foods